sh-ch/trigger-demo/README.md

 Hopefully we can see the change resulting in a build.

-Hopefully we can see the change from another project resulting in a pipeline again.
+Hopefully we can see the change from another project number resulting in a pipeline again.